Hair Fall Remedies – How to Hair Growth for 2012 can be outline in just 7 easy steps.

 Step #1: Stop using shampoos with sulfates!
 Chemical additives in shampoos known as sulfates (sodium laureth sulfate and ammonium laureth sulfate) are what cause the lather most people expect when they use shampoos.
 Sodium Lareth Sulfate (SLS) is a powerful degreaser that is also used to clean garage floors and car engines.
 Unfortunately, these chemicals tend to dry out your hair, strip it of its color and, worst of all, may damage delicate hair follicles in people with a genetic predisposition to hair loss.
 The evidence suggests that sulfates irritate the skin and should only be used sparingly and in small concentrations.
 The problem is, most people in developed countries wash their hair often and use copious amounts of shampoo.
 What sucks is that virtually 98% of all commercial shampoos use sulfates.
 The exception are shampoos designed specifically for people who have their hair dyed.
 Many brands imply that they are sulfate-free but are not.
 I personally like the Coloresse brand of volume shampoo “for fine, thin, color-treated hair.”
 We also recomend the Revita shampoo and Revita.COR conditioner by DS Labs.
 Buy it or something like it.
 Throw all your other shampoos and conditioners in the garbage.

 Step #2: Begin taking an advanced hair vitamin such as TRX2 immediately.
 Research suggests that the top vitamins for hair growth are Biotin, Folic Acid, Vitamin B-6, Zinc Oxide and Pantothenic Acid.
 In otherwise healthy individuals, nutritional factors appear to play a role in people with persistent increased hair shedding.
 The role of the essential amino acid, l-lysine in hair loss also appears to be important.
 In addition, a product such as TRX2 adds powerful metabolic stimulants (Potassium, BCAA, Nicotinic Acid) with a natural energy-generating substance (Carnipure™ tartrate) to promote hair growth on a molecular level.
 Double-blind data confirm the findings of one study in women with increased hair shedding, where a significant proportion responded to l-lysine and iron supplements.
-Bottom line: Take a good hair and nail supplement such as those available at Powder City and many other supplement shops.
+Bottom line: Take a good hair and nail supplement from a trusted vendor.

 Step #3: Begin using a laser for hair growth.
 Low level laser therapy (LLLT) is among the most exciting new options in the treatment of hair loss.
 European studies have shown that LLLT stops hair loss in 85% of cases and stimulates new hair growth in 55% of cases.
 As a result, in 2007 the FDA approves the use of LLLT as a treatment for hair loss.
 A 2009 study of the HairMax Lasercomb found significant improvements in overall hair regrowth were demonstrated in terms of patients’ subjective assessment after 26 weeks of using the product.